Pulkitchaturvedi/Pulkit_N26_Assignment/PetStore_RESTFUL_API_Test/readme.md

 allure serve allure-results
 ```

 This will automatically generate and open the report in your browser.
+Sample report for the tests run has been stored in Result folder.

 Alternatively, generate static report files: